pedrorosas82/deliveryservice/README.md

 # API Authentication

 Some operations are protected for admins only.
-For testing purposes and ease of use, the following endpoint provides a easy way to create an admin user:
+For testing purposes and ease of use, the following endpoint provides an easy way to create an admin user:

 POST /api/v1/accounts/admins